 Suffolk Farming School of the Year

-First round: Design and build a model of a farm 100 years ago (1918) alongside a modern farm (2018) using recyclable materials.
+First round: Design and build a model of a cow using recyclable packaging.
+The model needs to be no larger than 70cm x 70cm x 70cm.
 This will need to be completed by the end of Spring term.

 Semi-final: After judging the top five schools will be invited to attend a learning day at Trinity Park on Tuesday 7th May 2019 to discover more about food and farming through interactive workshops hosted by industry experts.
 Three schools will go through to the final.